ParmEd/ParmEd/README.md

 This package is designed to make it safe and easy(er) to rapidly prototype changes to the underlying Hamiltonian in Amber as defined in the parameter-topology file.
-A full description of its capabilities is described in the accompanying manual (which is extracted from the full Amber manual that is/will be released with Amber 14).
-The program is comprised of a command interpreter (with full readline support), a GUI- frontend based on Tkinter with clickable buttons for each action, and a flexible Python API whose use follows naturally from the simple command interpreter syntax.
+A full description of its capabilities is described in in the Amber 14 manual (available at http://ambermd.org/doc12/Amber14.pdf).
+The program is comprised of a command interpreter (with readline support), a GUI-frontend based on Tkinter with clickable buttons for each action, and a flexible Python API whose use follows naturally from the simple command interpreter syntax.

 The underlying AmberParm class that ParmEd was built around was augmented with OpenMM support so that it is able to directly create an OpenMM System instance